SoftUni/Programming-Basics-Book-Java-EN/chapter-07-complex-loops.md

 ### The break operator

-We already know that the infinite loop executes a certain code to infinity, but what if we want to forcibly exit the loop under a given condition at some point?
+We already know that the infinite loop executes a specific code to infinity, but what if we want to forcibly exit the loop under a given condition at some point?
 In this situation, the **`break`** operator comes in handy.

 <table><tr><td><img src="assets/alert-icon.png" style="max-width:50px" /></td>
 <td>The <b><code>break</code></b> operator stops the loop execution at the moment it is called and continues from the first line after the end of the loop.
 This means that the current iteration of the loop will not be completed and, accordingly the rest of the code in the body of the loop will not be executed. </td>